makannew/Composer/README.md

 Composer
 ==========
-It is usefull for developing live composite objects in javascript.
+Composer is a simple javascript framework for developing live composite objects.
+It defines an architecture for the program which help to run dependent functions asynchronously.

 ## Credits